 If tests confirm you have hepatitis C, your health care provider will prescribe medication.

 The newest drugs are called direct-acting antivirals.
 They target the virus and the proteins it uses to grow and spread.
 The drugs are in pill form—rather than injections—and may be used by themselves or in combination with other medications.

 Treatment times vary, but these medications can usually remove all traces of the virus from your blood within 12 weeks and with fewer side effects.
 These therapies, along with others in development, promise an improved quality of life for those with hepatitis C.

 The antivirals, along with immunosuppressive drugs, also allow people in need of a liver or kidney/pancreas transplant to safely receive an organ from a hepatitis C-positive donor.
-People who accept these organs can shorten their time on the wait list and prolong their life.
+With these organs available, people can shorten their time on the transplant wait list.

 Keeping You and Your Liver Going Strong

-The Virtua Center for Liver Disease provides comprehensive care for all types of liver disease, including hepatitis C, fatty liver disease, liver cancer, and liver failure.
-Learn more about liver care or call 856-796-9340 for an appointment at one of our five convenient locations.
+Virtua's Advanced Transplant & Organ Health program provides comprehensive care for all types of liver disease, including hepatitis C, fatty liver disease, liver cancer, and liver failure.
+To schedule an appointment at one of our five convenient locations, call 856-796-9340.